When military members finally get out of the military, they find that they are entering into a very different job market.

 - Can take constructive criticism with ease

 It is these types of characteristics that make any veterans the person that employers want to hire.
 They have more faith in veterans staying with their company when compared to an average civilian.

 - Law enforcement/security officer: Almost all military members at some point have worked on patrolling and enforcing some type of rules or laws.
-In addition, most positions in the military have given some sort of weapon training.
+In addition, most positions in the military have received some sort of weapons training.
 This training makes the veteran a likely candidate for law enforcement or security positions.

-- Office Management: Though most veterans do not think about office management as a career in which they have experience, there are several MOS' that utilize office management skills that can transfer over to the civilian world.
+- Office management: Though most veterans do not think about office management as a career in which they have experience, there are several military occupational specialties (MOS) that utilize office management skills that can transfer over to the civilian world.

 - Entrepreneur: Thanks to your time in the military, you may see a need for a product or business that is not being met.
 Studies show that one in five veterans start their own business upon exiting the military.

-- Education Field: Those who in the military have learned a lot of discipline and how to control chaos as it erupts around them.
-What better way to put this to use than in the education field feeding the minds of future adults?
+- Education field: Those in the military have learned a lot of discipline and how to control chaos as it erupts around them.
+What better way to put this to use than in the education field, feeding the minds of future adults?

-For more information, contact our partners at HOH.
+For more information, contact our partners at Hire Our Heroes.

 Want to Know More About the Military?